hashicorp/terraform-provider-azurerm/website/docs/r/aad_diagnostic_setting.html.markdown

 A `logs` block supports the following:

 * `category` - (Required) The log category to monitor.
-Possible values include 'SignInLogs' and 'AuditLogs'.
+Possible values include 'SignInLogs', 'AuditLogs' 'ManagedIdentitySignInLogs', 'NonInteractiveUserSignInLogs', 'ProvisioningLogs' and 'ServicePrincipalSignInLogs'.

 * `enabled` - (Optional) Whether to enable monitoring of the Log category.
 Defaults to true.